echoesgallery/word-of-mouth/README.md

 The metadata folder in this repo is set up for using as storage for future NFT json metadata files.

 The art images are not stored in this repo.
 Links to ipfs images are provided by artists to be included in the jason metadata files.

-The project is still under development and has not been posted in production.

 ## TO DO before deployment in production
 1. Allow for adding new addresses who have permissions to mint.
 Currently only the contract creator can mint.